toasterberry/MassWAV2FLAC/README.md

 # MassWAV2FLAC
-Feature rich GUI batch WAV to FLAC converter in Python using ffmpeg and optionally FLACCL, prioritizing ease of use.
+Feature rich GUI batch WAV to FLAC converter in Python using FFmpeg and optionally FLACCL, prioritizing ease of use.
 Converts all applicable files in all subdirectories of selected folder.

 **Please read carefully before using!
 This script has the potential to perform unwanted actions!**